javmart/zero-to-qed/docs/src/03_theorem_provers.md

 ## The Bottom Line

 Lean won for the same reason Python won: it was good enough technically and better socially.
 The syntax is approachable.
 The tooling is modern.
 The library is massive.
 The community is active.
-When a Fields medalist and a trading firm and an AI lab all independently choose the same tool, something real is happening.
+When a Fields medalist, quant firms and AI labs all independently choose the same tool, that tells you something.

 If you are starting today, start with Lean.
 The alternatives are not wrong, but they are lonelier.